ClickHouse/ClickHouse/docs/en/sql-reference/statements/alter/projection.md

    'IOS'
 FROM numbers(100, 500);
 ```
-We will execute a first query using `GROUP BY` using the field `user_agent`, this query will not use the projection defined as the pre-aggregate do not match.
+We will execute a first query using `GROUP BY` using the field `user_agent`, this query will not use the projection defined as the pre-aggregation does not match.
 ```
 SELECT
     user_agent,